Matthew Stafford: Professional career

+NFL draft

-In April 2008, several NFL analysts predicted Stafford would be the #1 pick in the 2009 NFL Draft if he chose to leave school early.
-He eventually did, and on April 24, 2009, agreed to record contract terms with the Detroit Lions to become the first overall pick of the 2009 NFL Draft, one day before the draft was held.
-Stafford became the fourth player out of Georgia to be the first overall selection in the draft and the first since Harry Babcock in 1953.
+In April 2008, several NFL analysts predicted that Stafford would be the No. 1 pick in the 2009 NFL draft if he chose to leave school early.
+Stafford eventually did, and on April 24, 2009, agreed to record contract terms with the Detroit Lions to become the first overall pick of the 2009 NFL draft, one day before the draft was held.
+He became the fourth player out of Georgia to be the first overall selection in the draft and the first since Harry Babcock in 1953.
 The six-year contract reportedly contained $41.7 million in guaranteed money (the most guaranteed to any player in NFL history until July 30, 2010, when quarterback Sam Bradford signed a deal with $50 million guaranteed) and carried a total value of up to $78 million.
 Detroit negotiated a deal with Stafford on April 24, 2009, less than 24 hours before the draft.

 Detroit Lions

 2009 season

 On September 6, 2009, Lions head coach Jim Schwartz announced that Stafford would be the Lions' starting quarterback heading into the season.
 He was the first Lions rookie quarterback to start in Week 1 since Greg Landry in 1968.
-He completed 16 of 37 passes for 205 yards and three interceptions.
-He ran in a one-yard touchdown early in the third quarter of the 45–27 loss.
+Stafford completed 16 of 37 passes for 205 yards and three interceptions.
+He ran in a one-yard touchdown early in the third quarter of a 45–27 loss to the eventual Super Bowl champion New Orleans Saints.
 In the following game, a 27–13 loss to the Minnesota Vikings, Stafford threw his first career touchdown pass on an eight-yard completion to Calvin Johnson.
-He recorded his first win as a Lion in the next game against the Washington Redskins.
+Stafford recorded his first win as a Lion in the next game against the Washington Redskins.
 He passed for 241 yards and a touchdown in the 19–14 victory.
-The win was significant for the Lions' as it snapped a 19-game losing streak going back to the 2007 season.
+The win was significant for the Lions as it snapped a 19-game losing streak going back to the 2007 season.